hathitrust/otis/README.md

 bundle exec rails s
 ```

-Go to http://localhost:3000/useradmin and log in as `somebody@default.invalid`
+Go to http://localhost:3000/useradmin and log in as one of
+`{admin,staff,institution}@default.invalid`,
+in decreasing order of administrative power.

 ### 5. Staged version